Battle of the Sexes (album)

-Battle of the Sexes is the seventh studio album by American rapper Ludacris, released March 9, 2010 on Disturbing tha Peace and Def Jam South.
+Battle of the Sexes is the eighth studio album by American rapper Ludacris, released March 9, 2010 on Disturbing tha Peace and Def Jam South.
 The album was recorded during 2008 to 2010 and its production was handled by several producers, including T-Minus, Bangladesh, Swizz Beatz, The Neptunes, and The Runners.

 Upon its release, Battle of the Sexes received generally positive reviews from most music critics.

 Background

 Battle of the Sexes was tagged as a collaboration album by Ludacris and label-mate Shawnna.
 In April 2009, the promotional single titled "Everybody Drunk" which features vocals from Shawnna was released.
 Shawnna reportedly split from Disturbing tha Peace in 2009 and signed to Nappy Boy Entertainment.
 It was later reported that Shawnna was removed from the album and became a solo album by Ludacris with guest appearances.

 Recording

 The album began recording in 2008.
 Ludacris stated he wanted the album to highlight different view points from males and females; several songs in which he recorded tracks with included artists such as: Nicki Minaj, Lil' Kim, Eve, Trina, Shawnna, Ciara, Ne-Yo, Monica, Flo Rida and Gucci Mane.
 Pharrell recorded with Ludacris and contributed production and vocals.
 Bangladesh, Swizz Beatz and J.U.S.T.I.C.E.
 League also contributed production to the album.